 Purpose of the Research:

-would like to record it takes to perform .
+Surgeons use a variety of special tools for ear surgery, including endoscopes which are used to look inside the ear and other tools (known as “instruments”) to complete the operation.
+We would like to see if it is possible to make better surgical instruments to help surgeons complete surgery more effectively.
+To do this we would like to study how surgeons use instruments in the ear so we can understand which instruments could be improved.

 Description of the Research:

+In this study we would like to record how long it takes for your surgeon to complete different parts of your surgery.
+We would also like to count how many times the surgeon uses different instruments during the operation.
+This will help us understand which parts of the surgery take the surgeon a long time to complete and how to improve instruments to increase efficiency of the surgery in future.
+We would like your permission to do this during your ear operation.

-In this study we want to record the duration of different parts of the operation to understand how to improve instruments in the surgery to increase efficiency of the surgery.
-If you have a CT scan, we would like to use this as part of the study to help us understand how surgical instruments can be designed to fit the shape of the ear better.
+If you have had a CT scan for your ear as part of your standard medical care, we would like to use this as part of the study to help us understand how surgical instruments can be designed to fit the shape of the ear better.
 To do this we would like to take a copy of the CT scan and use it to generate computer models and printed models of the shape of your ear.
-We would like your permission to collect this information from your records.
+We will then study this model to see how different surgical instruments can reach inside the ear.

 No extra tests or treatments are needed if you take part in this study.

-If you agree, the information we would record would include:

-Your patient ID number.

-Duration of different steps during your surgery.

-Details about your ear anatomy, from pictures taken of your ear drum in clinic, from what is found during surgery and from any scans you may need as part of your treatment (eg CT scan or MRI scan).

 We expect this study will carry on for about two years and then the research records will be deleted.
+We would like to keep the ear models and use them for teaching anatomy and surgery.
 We will not be recording private information such as your name or address.

 Potential Harms: